macdesu/rhythmbox-discord-rp/README.md

 ## Discord Rich Presence for RhythmBox

-This will become a Rhythmbox plugin.
+This will eventually become a Rhythmbox plugin.

 ![Sample](/imgs/sample.png)